NorthStarUAS/Simulator/README.md

   surface positions) -- these are multiplied by qbar so their effectiveness is scaled with airspeed.
-* Lift (estimated from body frame Z acceleration and body frame gravity vector Z component)
+* Lift (estimated from body frame Z acceleration and body frame gravity vector Z component.)
-* Thrust (crudely estimated as sqrt(throttle) command)
+* Thrust (crudely estimated as sqrt(throttle) command.)
-* Drag (estimated from thrust value, body frame X accleration and body frame gravity vector X component)
+* Drag (estimated from thrust, body frame X acceleration and body frame gravity vector X component)
 * The gravity vector is rotated into the body frame of reference and has X (out the nose), Y (out the right wing), and Z (down)